Published:

 Key features to look for in real estate financial software

-When evaluating real estate financial software, prioritize:
+When evaluating real estate financial software, prioritize the following features.

-• Banking Integration: Does it offer banking automation to sync transactions instantly?
+• Banking integration: Does it offer banking automation to sync transactions instantly?

 Free all-in-one property management software by Baselane.Collect rent with BaselaneFree all-in-one property management software by Baselane.Use Baselane for landlord accountingScreen tenants with Baselane